 Slack open source platforms like Rocket.Chat, on the opposite, offer the most open and flexible licenses available for software, allowing users to:

-- Develop features and apps according to their needs;
+- Develop features and apps according to their needs, and make changes to the code accordingly

-- Fully control their communication workspace and changes made to its code;
+- Fully control their communication workspace by self hosting made to its code

-- Rely on a dynamic open-source community improving the platform continually.
+- Rely on a dynamic open-source community improving the platform continuously

 Nevertheless, compliance with data regulations, such as GDPR and CCPA, seems to be the trickiest part of the equation.
 Because these regulations concern both user consent and security, your company’s collaboration tools must meet a large set of compliance requirements, or else you face the risk of being fined and more.
 That’s why companies can’t ignore ensuring strict compliance of their business tools, and Slack open source alternatives can guarantee that better.